 About the Seminar

 The Tolkien Society Seminar is a short conference of both researcher-led and non-academic presentations on a specific theme pertaining to Tolkien scholarship.
 The Society has so far held two seminars in 2021 (Twenty-first Century Receptions of Tolkien and Tolkien and Diversity) and their online setting has seen increased interest with over 700 attendees from 52 countries at ‘Tolkien and Diversity’.
 We are delighted to be running 2021’s third and final seminar which will be held online and will be free for all.
+After the seminar, all paper recordings from the seminars are uploaded onto the Tolkien Society’s YouTube channel.

 Autumn Seminar: Translating and Illustrating Tolkien